Euclidean plane and its relatives; a minimalist introduction: Auxiliary statements

-The following proposition roughly says that the map $X\mapsto X'$ respects all the notions introduced in the previous section.
-Together with the lemma above, it implies that in any problem which formulated entirely {}\emph{in h-terms} we can assume that a given point lies in the center of absolute.
+The following observation says that the map $X\mapsto X'$ respects all the notions introduced in the previous section.
+Together with the lemma above, it implies that in any problem that is formulated entirely \textit{in h-terms} we can assume that a given h-point lies in the center of the absolute.